Cultural references to Leonardo da Vinci: The Da Vinci Code

 The book also used a variation of Leonardo's backwards handwriting to hide a secret message on the American bookjacket.

 Among the many criticisms of Brown's writing is that he uses the name da Vinci (meaning "from Vinci") in the manner that surnames are commonly used nowadays.
 Leonardo would never have been referred to simply as "da Vinci" in his lifetime.
-Such designations were appended to common baptismal names in order to identify individuals.
+Such designations were appended to common baptismal names to identify individuals.

 Film

 Films that are about the life of Leonardo or in which he appears as a character: